Feb 2, 2022

 jump toRECIPE

 While I love a Taco Bell trip as much as the next person, I prefer to make versions of my fast food favorites fresh at home using high-quality ingredients.
-I’m sharing a copycat recipe of the famous Taco Bell Chalupa supreme (the best thing on the menu) that you can easily make at home.
-Chalupas have busts of flavor and contrasting flavors in every bite and make great appetizers or snacks.
+I’m sharing a copycat recipe of the famous Taco Bell Chalupa supreme (the best thing on the menu) that you can easily make at home and tastes amazing.
+Their shells are similar to a flatbread – shaped into a taco shell and filled with ground beef and toppings.
+The shell for this chalupa recipe is a version of Native American fry bread (also called Navajo fry bread

 What Are Chalupas?

-The chalupas is a specialty of South-Central Mexico.
+The chalupa is a specialty of South-Central Mexico.
 Traditional chalupas are made by shaping masa dough into the shape of a boat and frying it.
-The flat fried dough is topped only with salsa cheese and shredded lettuce.
+The flat fried dough is topped only with salsa, cheese and shredded lettuce.

 The Americanized Taco Bell chalupa supreme is much more like a fried flatbread and taco hybrid.
 Making the fried shell only requires a few pantry staples, plus some oil to fry them in.
 As long as you have the ingredients to make the shell the fillings are flexible!